 ANTISHAPE explores our relationship with objects and asks: What happens to materiality and tactility in a world where images of objects become more important than objects themselves?
 Surrounded by a scene of physical and digital objects the work aims to evoke the uncanny feeling that occurs when objects from the digital realm enter our domestic spaces.

 The work consists of several abstract interior objects that were generated through processes of analogue and digital manufacturing.
-Digitally generated patterns were combined with physical materiality like acrylic, glass fibre, textile and steel.
-The objects are accompanied by a website, a thesis called »Antishape – designing in times of the hyperreal« and a short film titled »wishing well« which acts as the narrative backdrop of the work.
+All patterns were digitally generated and combined with physical materiality like recycled acrylic, resin, fibre glass, textile and steel.

-Tele-nomadic sheltering unit is an attempt at creating an object for a new era: An era where we need to find new collective mindsets, where the new will be exchanged with the long-lasting, the inflexible with the flexible, the static with the moveable, the broken with the repaired, the individual with the collective.
+"We need to find new collective mentalities where the ‘new’ will be exchanged with the long-lasting, the inflexible with the flexible, the static with the moveable, the broken with repaired."

 It became an illusion of home, something that covers,